Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Hardware-based QoS Enforcement Features and their Origins

 One such technique is to use a \emph{cache}.
 A cache is a small, high-performance memory package that is typically embedded in the CPU die.
 As the cache is substantially faster than the main memory, the processor may place data currently worked on in the cache and thus spend less time waiting for the data it needs from the main memory~\cite{brett_memory_2016}.

-The caches of modern multi-core processors are so-called multi-layer caches.
-Each layer of cache is larger, but slower than the last.
-Typically, modern caches consist of three layers.
-Layer 1 (L1) is the smallest and fastest layer.
+The caches of modern multi-core processors are so-called multi-level caches.
+Each level of cache is larger, but slower than the last.
+Typically, modern caches consist of three levels.
+Level 1 (L1) is the smallest and fastest level.
 Each physical core has a separate L1 cache split into two parts, a data cache (L1d), and an instruction cache (L1i).
-The next layer, layer 2 (L2), is similarly constructed so that each physical core has its own instance.
+The next level, level 2 (L2), is similarly constructed so that each physical core has its own instance.
 However, there is no distinction between data and instruction memory in the L2 cache.
-Layer 3 (L3) is shared among multiple cores, often all cores on a chip.
+Level 3 (L3) is shared among multiple cores, often all cores on a chip.
 This means that there may be inter-core interference as the workloads of different cores compete for cache space.
 The highest numbered level of cache on a system is commonly known as the last-level cache (LLC).
 On a three-level cache system, LLC refers to the L3 cache.
-An overview of a three-layer cache architecture is illustrated in \figurename~\ref{fig:cache}.
+An overview of a three-level cache architecture is illustrated in \figurename~\ref{fig:cache}.

 Due to the cache's small size, it is inevitable that memory will have to be read from the main memory eventually as working set sizes outgrow the available cache.
 AMD's EPYC Genoa server processors with 3D V-Cache technology provide up to $1152$ megabytes of LLC cache while supporting up to 6 terabytes of main memory per socket~\cite{advanced_micro_devices_inc_amd_2023} and thus, LLC accounts for only $0.02 \%$ of the main memory size.
 When memory required by the processor is not already present in the cache, a \emph{cache miss} has occurred and a delay penalty is incurred while waiting for the required data~\cite{dasari_identifying_2013}.
-In a \citeyear{velten_memory_2022} study by \citeauthor*{velten_memory_2022}, it was found that L3 access incurred a penalty of 39 cycles while waiting for main memory access took 221 cycles~\cite{velten_memory_2022}\footnote{ L3 and main memory access times are highly dependent on hardware~\cite{velten_memory_2022}.
+In a 2022 study by \citeauthor*{velten_memory_2022}, it was found that L3 access incurred a penalty of 39 cycles while waiting for main memory access took 221 cycles~\cite{velten_memory_2022}\footnote{ L3 and main memory access times are highly dependent on hardware~\cite{velten_memory_2022}.
 The numbers presented were recorded on a system equipped with two AMD EPYC 7702 (Rome) processors. }.
 Thus, accessing data not present in any level of cache results in a $5.67 \times$ increase in access time compared to accessing data present in the shared L3 cache.

 Modern data centers spend an increasing proportion of computational resources on data-intensive workloads such as machine learning (ML) training, ML inference, video processing, and audio processing.
 The size of the data sets used by these processes means that they are particularly destructive to cache integrity, meaning more time is spent waiting for data from the main memory.
 Given the shared nature of the LLC, this affects all workloads of a system and is known as \emph{shared cache congestion}.
 Such congestion may take the form of \emph{inter-task} interference when a process replaces cache lines of another process on the same core, or \emph{inter-core} interference when cache lines of a process running on another core are overridden~\cite{lofwenmark_understanding_2016}.